 Ecocide in the Niger Delta is a stark reflection of the staple corruption that sadly afflicts Nigeria.
 Ecocide resulting from activities of extractive industries generates large profits for companies as well as lucrative rents and bribes for the ruling elite and their supporters who facilitate or ‘promote’ the nefarious activities of the companies.
-When profit making is illegal it is crime but when it is legal it is a rent.
+When profit-making is illegal it is crime but when it is legal it is rent.
 Acts of ecocide are thus a necessary “spin-offs” of rent-seeking in this context, well in Nigeria.
 While several authors try to distinguish between corruption and rent-seeking, they are both perpetrated in the same arena with the same intentions and outcomes, and under the same conditions.
-Higgins is actively seeking to transform a popular rent into a popular crime in the near future using the legal infrastructure and mechanisms of the United Nations.
+Higgins is actively seeking to transform a popular rent into a popular crime soon using the legal infrastructure and mechanisms of the United Nations.

-Irresponsible profits are always tempting and hard to prohibit, so no beneficiary will give up access to such without a fight especially when the process or means has been previously legal.
-But big players will always fight from behind the scenes by creating regulatory, legal and political resistances and stumbling blocks to anything that threatens their incomes and power.
+Irresponsible profits are always tempting and hard to prohibit.
+Thus, no beneficiary will give up access to such without a fight especially when the means or process of attainment has been previously legal.
+But big players will always fight from behind the scenes by creating regulatory, legal, and political resistances and obstacles to anything that threatens their incomes and power.
 Who will resist laws that effectively eradicate ecocide in the Niger Delta or elsewhere in the world if they become robustly enforced on an international level by the United Nations which Polly Higgins is actively pursuing with the support of the government of Ecuador?
 If we use Mancur Olson’s logic, the main resistance to eradicating ecocide would come from a crop of special interest groups such as corporate leaders, top government officials, influential politicians, industry unions and leading free-market ideologues.
 These special interest groups tend to rewrite laws to suit their needs or prevent legal or regulatory changes that go against their privileges.
 And they are very able or generous enough to get what they want no matter the government in power.
-The resistance would be simply a means to maintain the profits, power and influence of the interest groups but in the name of the market, economic growth miracles and increasing utility.
+The resistance would be simply a means to maintain the profits, power, and influence of the interest groups but in the name of the market, economic growth miracles and increasing utility.
 So how would ecocide be resisted?

 If there is the existence of corruption in government there will also be incidents of ecocide where the land can be destroyed for resources.
-Perhaps the eradication of both corruption and ecocide are complimentary to each other; and this may add to the complexity of eradicating both problems.
-A fusion between anti-corruption and eradicating ecocide might produce some interesting, restorative and humane outcomes for humankind and its future, hopefully, especially in Niger Delta and the other main ecocide hotspots with corrupt governments.
+Perhaps the eradication of both corruption and ecocide are complementary to each other, and this may add to the complexity of eradicating both problems.
+A fusion between anti-corruption and eradicating ecocide might produce some interesting, restorative, and humane outcomes for humankind and its future, hopefully, especially in Niger Delta and the other main ecocide hotspots with corrupt governments.